 These sheep are the foundation stock of most sheep in the United States.
 They are also called the French Merino, as they are descended from the original Spanish Merino sheep.
 However, they were also crossed with the French Rambouillet, which is a common sheep in France.
 This crossbreeding program dates back to the 1800s, so this particular breed has been around for a while.

 Despite their name, it was actually Germany that popularized and bred this breed to be what it is today.
-They are a bit smaller than the originally Spanish merino, which also means that they produce more wool.
+They are a bit larger than the original Spanish merino, which also means that they produce more wool.
 They are also a bit sturdier, which is due to their larger size as well.

 The breed was imported into the United States early in its development and the U.S. Rambouillet breed association was formed in 1889.
 They will work on the standards for this breed and support this breed’s high-quality breeding.